 The term Internet of Things (IoT), has evolved significantly beyond the remit of its original context defined in 1999.
-It now refers to a connected ecosystem where both ordinary and emerging devices are wifi & mobile wirelessly connected to the internet as well as each other, often bringing with them advanced analytics-based capabilities that enable entirely new business models.
+It now refers to a connected ecosystem where both ordinary and emerging devices are wirelessly (via a variety of technologies) connected to the internet as well as each other, often bringing with them advanced analytics-based capabilities that enable entirely new business models.

-That said, most enterprise use-cases of the IoT, until recently, have revolved around preventive maintenance.
-However, with the rapid evolution of technology and a proliferation of purpose-built platforms, businesses are increasingly looking at the IoT as an enabler of value and efficiencies beyond simple maintenance of machinery and other components.
+Most enterprise use-cases of IoT started with preventive maintenance.
+However, the rapid evolution of this technology and a proliferation of purpose-built platforms have now enabled businesses to look at IoT as an enabler of value and efficiencies beyond simple maintenance of machinery and other components.
 Examples of other use cases that we have seen IoT deliver considerable benefits include:

 The power in IoT comes from both the availability and ubiquity of relatively cheap sensors & devices, but also in the connected eco-system combining these together and building automated activities within the eco-system – e.g. automated replenishment scheduling based on senor stock levels.